Seasawher/mathlib4-help/docs/options.md

 default: `false`

-mark persistent and reduce information stored in snapshots to the minimum necessary for the cmdline driver: diagnostics per command and final full snapshot
+reduce information stored in snapshots to the minimum necessary for the cmdline driver: diagnostics per command and final full snapshot

 ## internal.parseQuotWithCurrentStage
 type: `Bool`